gwblok/garytown/Office365/Readme.md

 ### o365_Change_Channel_ConfigItem.ps1
 This script can be used for a Baseline deployed to collection to set the Channel for office.
-Use Same Script for Discovery & Remediation, just change $RunMode Requires Collection Variables on the Collections you run the Baseline - Looks up the Name of the Collection Variable Set the Names for the variables like so:
+Use Same Script for Discovery & Remediation, just change $RunMode
- - OfficeChannel-Monthly
- - OfficeChannel-Broad
- - OfficeChannel-Targeted

-The values you place in the variables don't get used.
-The script will look at those names and set the Office Channel to the Channel the variable is "named"